 As the British physicist and mathematician William Thomson Kelvin said, "What is not defined cannot be measured.
 What is not measured, cannot be improved.
 What is not improved, deteriorates."

-Just as the "Carbon Footprint" is a homogeneous and transversal measure within the framework of greenhouse gas emissions, at T-Neutral we propose the use of the term "Textile Footprint" to measure the tons of textile, useful or discarded, emitted throughout the supply chain of a textile producer during a certain period.
+Just as the Carbon Footprint is a homogeneous and transversal measure within the framework of greenhouse gas emissions, at T_Neutral we propose the use of the term “Textile Footprint” to measure and trace the tons of textile, useful or discarded, outputted throughout the supply chain of a textile producer.

 This way, we can start comparing resource and waste management initiatives, establishing the most effective practices to reduce said "Textile Footprint" and setting mitigation and circularity goals both individually and at the industry level.

-Whether through mandatory EPR (Extended Producer Responsibility) systems or in the voluntary textile credit market proposed by T_NEUTRAL, contribution allows for effective management of inevitable textile emissions and acts as a catalyst for textile waste recovery projects by directly linking polluters with waste management.
-This, in turn, contributes to the sustainable development of areas where discarded textiles are most problematic.
+Whether through mandatory textile EPR (Extended Producer Responsibility) schemes or through a decentralized mechanism such as the textile credits proposed by T_NEUTRAL, contributions allow for the cleanup and handling of those textile outputs, and acts as a catalyst for textile waste recovery projects in the Global South by directly linking responsible producers with projects at the frontlines of waste.
+This mechanism contributes to the sustainable development of areas where discarded textiles are most problematic, which combined with measuring, tracing and optimization practices, could gradually bring us closer to the vision of a horizon free of textile waste.

 If you want to delve deeper or need more information on the measurement methodology and the reduction and contribution phases, you can find it in this document, by contacting our team, or subscribing to our newsletter.